-Municipal issuers across the industry were also seeing some spending pressure from the costs of cleaning, providing personal protective equipment (PPE), and costs of moving employees home and instituting distance and online learning, as examples.
+As a result of these policies, economies across the country contracted, and many of the revenues received by municipal bond issuers were adversely affected.
+In addition, municipal issuers across the industry encountered spending pressure resulting from the costs of cleaning, providing personal protective equipment (PPE), moving employees home and instituting distance and online learning, as examples.

-In 2020 and 2021, the federal government announced several programs available to many issuers in the municipal market which helped finance additional costs and replace certain lost revenues due to the pandemic.
-In 2021, as state and local governments began reopening, local and state economies have re-opened, and financial positions have improved.
-This improvement is evident in the fact rating agency upgrades are outpacing downgrades by more than 3:1.
-There are still certain sectors where recovery has been slower.
+In 2020 and 2021, the federal government announced several programs available to many issuers in the municipal market, which helped finance additional costs and replace certain revenues lost as a result of the pandemic.
+Since 2021, when state and local governments began reopening, local and state economies and financial positions have improved.
+This improvement is evident in recent rating agency upgrades, which are outpacing downgrades by more than 2.5:1.
+In certain other sectors, recovery has been slower.

-The following gives more information about the risks of investing in the Fund.
+The following disclosure provides more information about the risks of investing in the Fund.
 Please read this information together with the section "Principal Risks" in the prospectus.